jhpyle/docassemble/_docs/initial.md

 When `question help button` is `True`, the "Help" tab will not be highlighted yellow.

-Here is an interview in which the `question help button` is not enabled (which is the default).
+Here is a Steward in which the `question help button` is not enabled (which is the default).

 {% include side-by-side.html demo="question-help-button-off" %}

-Here is the same interview, with the `question help button` feature
+Here is the same Steward, with the `question help button` feature
 enabled:

 {% include side-by-side.html demo="question-help-button" %}